Kilimanjaro and COVID – an important update for travellers to Tanzania

 In addition to the above, the government also introduced one other restrictions for travellers from India only, where the Indian variant of the virus is wreaking havoc.
 If you are travelling to Tanzania from India then you will have to quarantine in a Government designated hotel for 14 days.

-1) To fly out of Tanzania you need a negative PCR test, taken no more than 72 hours prior to your flight out.
+To fly out of Tanzania you need a negative PCR test, taken no more than 72 hours prior to your flight out.
 There are test centres in Arusha, Karatu (on the way to Ngorongoro Crater) and even in the middle of the Serengeti.
-The price for this test is US$100 (US$130 in the Serengeti) and you need to book and pay for the test online beforehand.
-Your tour operator will help you sort this out and, if they are as good as us, will take you to the test centre, sit with you while you take the test, and take you back to your hotel afterwards too.
+The price for this test is US$50 (reduced from $100 on August 25th 2021; though note that the charge to have the test at Seronera in the Serengeti was always US$130 – we assume this has been reduced too though are awaiting clarification on this point) and you need to book and pay for the test online beforehand.
+Your tour operator will help you sort this out and, if they are as good as us (!), will take you to the test centre, sit with you while you take the test, and take you back to your hotel afterwards too.

 So far the while testing process has, in our experience, been pretty smooth and all of our climbers have received their test results within 48 hours of taking the test, and so have been able to fly home.
 But you do need to remember, at least if you’re booking your trip for this year, to build in a few days after your trek and before flying home to give yourself time to take the test, and get the result.